 - False beliefs that the person refuses to give up, even in the face of facts to the contrary (delusions)

-- Sensory perceptions of things that aren’t there, including hearing voices, seeing things that aren’t there, feeling sensations on the skin although nothing is present or touching the body (hallucinations)
+- Feeling sensations on the skin although nothing is present or touching the body

 - Disorganized speech, as in frequent loss of train of thought or incoherence